-Visit the What do I do with…? website for a list of charitable organizations that accept donated vehicles or; look in the Yellow Pages external link under auto wreckers or; call the State Recycling Hotline at 1-800-RECYCLE for recycling disposal options in your area.
+Visit the What do I do with…? website for a list of charitable organizations that accept donated vehicles or; search under auto wreckers or; call the State Recycling Hotline at 1-800-RECYCLE for recycling disposal options in your area.

 If you own the vehicle but have lost the title

-Visit the State Department of Licensing - Vehicle Services Division website external link or call 360-902-3770 to get a copy.
+- Visit the State Department of Licensing - Vehicle Services Division external link or call 360-902-3770 to get a copy.

 If you do not have title to the vehicle

 The Solid Waste Division provides a service to help you complete the steps necessary to have the vehicle removed.
 First make sure the vehicle meets the legal definition of a "junk vehicle".
 To qualify, a vehicle must meet at least three of the following four conditions:

 - Be inoperable

 - Have a fair market value that is equal to the approximate value of the scrap metal

 If the vehicle meets the definition of a "junk vehicle"

 Submit the online junk vehicle request form below.
 Please tell us: